MicrosoftDocs/edge-developer/microsoft-edge/visual-studio/index.md

 ## Attach to Microsoft Edge

-Previously, you had to launch Microsoft Edge from Visual Studio.
-Now, you are able to attach the Visual Studio debugger to an already running instance of Microsoft Edge.
+Previously, you launched Microsoft Edge from Visual Studio.
+You can also attach the Visual Studio debugger to an already running instance of Microsoft Edge.

 First, ensure that there are no running instances of Microsoft Edge.
 Now, from your command line, run the following command.